 Hubbard or Large Cheese Pumpkins work best when steamed or boiled but can also be microwaved for a creamy texture.
 They're perfect to be made into a "pumpkin" puree which is excellent when baking!

-Great for roasting and tastes great when steamed.
+Great for roasting and tastes excellent when steamed.
 Just like sugar pumpkins, they are sweet.
-They are usually found around the holiday season, so it makes a perfect addition to your Thanksgiving dinner!
+They are usually found around the holiday season, making them a perfect addition to your Thanksgiving dinner!
 You can consider them pie pumpkins as well.
 Another pie "pumpkin" yey!

 Uchiki Kuri Pumpkins

-These pumpkins are small but work well when cooked since they're very flavorful.
+These small pumpkins work well when cooked since they're very flavorful.
 Great for soups and other dishes where you want a creamy texture!
-Just like Hokkaido pumpkin, it is a winter squash, it is orange, part of the Hubbard family and its skin is very thin and edible.
+Just like the Hokkaido pumpkin, it is a winter squash, and it is orange, part of the Hubbard family, and its skin is very thin and edible.

-Like a pumpkin, the white variety is perfect for baked goods and desserts, just like sugar pumpkin.
-It can also be steamed or boiled then made into your own pumpkin puree, which works great in pies!
+Like a pumpkin, the white variety is perfect for baked goods and desserts, just like the sugar pumpkin.
+It can also be steamed or boiled and then made into your pumpkin puree, which works excellently in pies!